chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

     orig = [0,1,0,4,4,4];
     lengthToDest = [1,0,0,1,2,0];

-After the addition of the green link we have
+After the addition of the green edge we have:

 .. code-block:: java